Enlist your elf on the shelf and give behavior-specific praise all season long!

 I will admit it; I have a love/hate relationship with the elf on the shelf.

 Anyone who knows me knows how much I love crafty things.
 The elf on the shelf provides the perfect mix of creativity and magic that is so special about the holiday season.
 However, there is another side to the elf on the shelf.
 This little Christmas visitor was sent from Santa at the North Pole to report back any naughty or nice behaviors that they see.
-Often, instead of the elf seeing all the nice things your child does and providing positive praise, it gets used as a threat.
+Often, instead of the elf seeing all the nice things your child does and providing behavior-specific praise, it gets used as a threat.
 “Your elf is watching you (insert negative behavior,) and will tell Santa what you did.”

 The concept of “caught you being good” is not a new one.

 However, it is one that does not get used enough.
 This is one of the quickest and most effective ways to reinforce desirable behavior.
 Everyone likes the good work they do to be acknowledged, children included.
 Individuals are more likely to demonstrate certain behaviors if we know they result in some kind of reward.